Congratulations on the completion of your thesis/dissertation!

 The Graduate School will review your thesis/dissertation and will notify you via email if your submission has been accepted or if your submission requires formatting revisions.

 If your submission requires formatting revisions, submit revisions electronically on the ProQuest/UMI website.
 The Graduate School recommends that you submit revisions in a timely manner (within 1 week of receiving the notification of the need for revisions).
 The Graduate School must receive revisions in order to accept your thesis/dissertation and, ultimately, to confer your degree.

 You may also find the answers to your questions in the Graduate School Manual.

-> *Among its many advantages, electronic archival allows students to include multimedia in their projects, revise their theses/dissertations long-distance, pay less on photocopying and storage costs, and—most important—reach a larger audience.
+*Among its many advantages, electronic archival allows students to include multimedia in their projects, revise their theses/dissertations long-distance, spend less on photocopying and storage costs, and—most importantly—reach a larger audience.
 Prior to electronic archival, most hard copy dissertations only received a few library requests each semester.
 Now, Binghamton University's theses and dissertations are downloaded electronically hundreds of times each year.
 By archiving with UMI, all theses and dissertations receive double-protection archiving (microfilm and digital) and FREE full-text access to the Binghamton University community.
 In addition, the Library of Congress retains full rights to the UMI collection.

-> UMI will prepare archival digital copies and microfilm copies, both of which are maintained in perpetuity and migrated to new storage media as necessary, in accord with UMI's contract with the Library of Congress.
+UMI will prepare archival digital copies and microfilm copies, both of which are maintained in perpetuity and migrated to new storage media as necessary, in accord with UMI's contract with the Library of Congress.
 UMI then disseminates your work to various bibliographic databases and indexes and publishes a full-text copy of your work on a website available to the Binghamton University community.
-Readers outside of Binghamton may find your dissertation and purchase copies directly from UMI.
+Readers outside of Binghamton University may find your dissertation and purchase copies directly from UMI.